jboss-developer/jboss-wfk-quickstarts/kitchensink-cordova-contacts/README.md

 What is it?
 -----------

-This project serves as an example of the HTML5 [kitchensink](https://github.com/jboss-developer/jboss-wfk-quickstarts/tree/master/kitchensink-html5-mobile) quickstart converted to a hybrid [Apache Cordova](http://cordova.apache.org/) application.
+This project serves as an example of the HTML5 [kitchensink](https://github.com/jboss-developer/jboss-wfk-quickstarts/tree/master/kitchensink-backbone) quickstart converted to a hybrid [Apache Cordova](http://cordova.apache.org/) application.
 It demonstrates the use of the Cordova Contacts API and extends the kitchensink example to do so.

 What does this mean?
-Basically, this takes our [HTML5 + REST](https://community.jboss.org/wiki/HTML5RESTApplications) / [jQuery Mobile](http://jquerymobile.com/) web application and converts it to a native application for both iOS and Android.
+Basically, this takes our [HTML5 + REST](http://www.jboss.org/jdf/quickstarts/jboss-as-quickstart/wfk-quickstarts/kitchensink-backbone/) / [jQuery Mobile](http://jquerymobile.com/) web application and converts it to a native application for both iOS and Android.

 These concepts can be applied to the conversion of most HTML5/JS based web apps by just replacing the specific paths described in this article with paths that match your environment.
-If you have an existing Web Application based on HTML5 + REST, use the following guide to convert it to a hybrid application with Apache Cordova: [Converting a Mobile HTML5 + REST Web App to a Hybrid App with Apache Cordova](http://aerogear.org/docs/guides/HTML5ToHybridWithCordova/)
+The existing web application is also enhanced with Cordova plugins to utilize device features through JavaScript APIs.
+This example uses the following plugins:

+- the Device plugin to describe the device hardware and software,
+- the Dialogs and Vibration plugins to alert users of events through visible, audible or tactile notifications,
+- the Statusbar plugin to manipulate the statusbar on iOS devices, and
+- the Contacts plugin to access and modify the contacts stored on the device.

 Available Hybrid Applications